Back Home Next

 Detailed account

-Most of eastern Europe fell under the control of Russia (although Finland was slightly different).
+Most of eastern Europe (except for Yugoslavia) fell under the control of Russia (although Finland was slightly different).

-During 1946–47, Stalin made sure that Communist governments came to power in all the countries of eastern Europe (the countries which Russia had conquered in 1945).
+Then, during 1946–47, he made sure that Communist governments came to power in all the countries of eastern Europe (the countries which Russia had occupied in 1945).

-The Hungarian Communist Rakosi described this process as ‘slicing salami’ – gradually getting rid of all opposition, bit-by-bit.
+The Hungarian Communist Rakosi described the process as ‘slicing salami’ – gradually getting rid of all opposition, bit-by-bit.
 In this way, Russia gained control of:

 Albania (1945) – the Communists took power after the war without opposition